Satwant Singh And Beant Singh

 Satwant Singh and Beant Singh: Two Sides of the Same Coin?

 Satwant Singh, on the other hand, was presented as a more junior officer, deeply influenced by Beant Singh's alleged radicalization.
 His younger age and position within the security detail might suggest a more susceptible individual easily swayed by Beant Singh's apparent convictions.
-However, the extent to which Satwant Singh acted independently or under duress remains a subject of much debate and speculation.
+On the flip side, the extent to which Satwant Singh acted independently or under duress remains a subject of much debate and speculation.
 It's essential to acknowledge that simplifying their actions to mere “assassins” ignores the complex interplay of factors and individual motivations at play.

 The Assassination: A Sequence of Events